Cataract Surgery in Tupelo, MS for Over 40 Years

 - Watching TV

 Sometimes surgery is also necessary if the cataracts are preventing treatment of another eye problem.
 Remember, cataracts don’t suddenly develop overnight.
 They generally start off small and only begin to noticeably affect your vision as they grow.
-Speak with your cataract surgeon in Tupelo, MS for more information about when to consider surgery.
+Speak with your cataract surgeon in Tupelo, Mississippi for more information about when to consider surgery.

 The Initial Symptoms